Your Guide to Breast Implant Replacement

 The Recovery

 After your procedure, it is time for breast augmentation recovery time.
-Dressings are put over the surgical area for compression.
+Dressings are placed over the surgical area to provide compression.
 You may or may not be required to wear a support bra or another sort of garment, depending on the specifics of your procedure.

 A brief placement of a tiny, thin tube under the skin may occasionally be required to drain any accumulated blood or fluid.

-You’ll receive detailed instructions, which can include how to take care of the surgical site after surgery, drugs that can be used topically or orally to promote healing and lower the risk of infection.
-You’ll also be made aware of specific issues to watch for the following surgery or your general health, as well as when to consult your plastic surgeon again for follow-up appointments.
+You’ll receive detailed instructions, which may include how to care for the surgical site after surgery and medications that can be used topically or orally to promote healing and reduce the risk of infection.
+You’ll also be made aware of specific issues to watch for after the surgery, including your general health, as well as when to consult your plastic surgeon again for follow-up appointments.

 Contact Us!

-If you’re looking for plastic surgery in Toronto, look no further than Toronto Plastic Surgeons!
+If you’re looking for plastic surgery in Toronto, look no further than Toronto Plastic Surgeons Wellness Centre!

 Your initial consultation with one of our highly skilled Toronto breast augmentation surgeons will be scheduled with the assistance of our team of committed professionals, who will also help you navigate any questions or concerns you may have.

-You can get in touch with us by scheduling a consultation online or by calling 647-723-3739 to talk with a professional staff member.
+You can get in touch with us by scheduling a consultation online or by calling 647-723-3739 to speak with a member of our professional staff.
 We’ll be happy to help you find greater body confidence.

 Posted by: